21beckem/20-Sided/docs/PROPOSAL.md

 ## Notes

-This proposal serves as the initial plan for the 20-Sided project.
+This proposal serves as the initial plan for The Dragon's Quill project.
 We understand that requirements and features may evolve as we begin implementation and discover technical constraints or opportunities.
 We will maintain flexibility while staying focused on delivering the core features outlined above.

-- delete tests folder
-- move scripts into server folder
-- delete svelte component css files